stempler/bnd-platform/README.md

 * Merge multiple JARs/dependencies into one bundle, e.g. where needed due to duplicate packages or classloader issues
 * Adapt the configuration for wrapping JARs or adapting existing bundles, e.g. to influence the imported packages
 * Create an Eclipse Update Site / p2 repository from the created bundles

-**What *bnd-platform* does not (or at least not yet):**
-* Automatically associate version numbers to imported packages
+* Automatically associate version numbers to imported packages (experimental)
-* Create bundles or update sites from source projects (though that would probably not be too complicated - contributions welcome!)

 Usage
 -----